Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Proof of Theorem 2

 Beside the region of concavity of \eqref{eq16a} in $q_i$, defined above in \eqref{eq36}, we want to show that $\tilde{S_i}(q_i), i \in \mathcal{N}$ (hence \eqref{eq16a}) is strictly concave in $q_i$.
 To show this, let $q_i,q_i' \in \mathbb{R}$ where $-s_{max} \leq q_i < q_i'$.
 Then, $\tilde{S_i}(q_i)$ is strictly concave in $q_i$ when $\frac{\partial \tilde{S_i}(q_i')}{\partial q_i'} < \frac{\partial \tilde{S_i}(q_i)}{\partial q_i}$.
 The first derivative of $\tilde{S_i}(q_i)$ is given by:

-From \eqref{eq37} and by Assumption 1, it is easy to see that $\frac{\partial \tilde{S_i}(q_i')}{\partial q_i'} < \frac{\partial \tilde{S_i}(q_i)}{\partial q_i}$.
+From \eqref{eq37} and by Assumption 2, it is easy to see that $\frac{\partial \tilde{S_i}(q_i')}{\partial q_i'} < \frac{\partial \tilde{S_i}(q_i)}{\partial q_i}$.
 Hence, \eqref{eq16a} is strictly concave.
 Under the above conditions and the fact that $\tilde{S_i}(q_i)$ is continuous in $q_i$, there exists a unique market allocation profile $\boldsymbol{\tilde{q}}$.

 \textbf{Necessary and Sufficient Conditions for the Market Allocation:} Given that the Slater’s constraint qualification holds for \eqref{eq16}, then the KTT optimality conditions are necessary and sufficient.
 Associate the Lagrange multipliers $\eta$ with the equality constraint and $\lambda_i, i \in \mathcal{N}$ with the inequality constraints.
-The Lagrangian function becomes:\\ \\
+The Lagrangian function becomes: \\

 Let $\tilde{\boldsymbol{q}}$ be the unique optimal solution to \eqref{eq16}.
-Analyzing the KKT conditions shows that $\tilde{\boldsymbol{q}}$ and $\tilde{\eta}$ must satisfy: \textbf{Uniqueness of the Nash Equilibrium:} Analogous to the analysis in the last paragraph of Theorem 1's proof, it is straightforward to conclude the one-to-one correspondence of \eqref{eq34} and \eqref{eq39}.
+Analyzing the KKT conditions shows that $\tilde{\boldsymbol{q}}$ and $\tilde{\eta}$ must satisfy: \textbf{Uniqueness of the Nash Equilibrium:} Analogous to the analysis in the last paragraph of the proof of Theorem 1, it is straightforward to conclude the one-to-one correspondence of \eqref{eq34} and \eqref{eq39}.
 Therefore, uniqueness of the Nash equilibrium follows from the corresponding unique market allocation.
-That is, uniqueness of the Nash equilibrium follows from the one-to-one correspondence of $(\boldsymbol{\tilde{q}}, \tilde{\eta})$ to $\boldsymbol{\tilde{\theta}}$ with $\tilde{\eta}=p(\boldsymbol{\tilde{\theta}})$.
+That is, uniqueness of the Nash equilibrium follows from the one-to-one correspondence of $(\boldsymbol{\tilde{q}}, \tilde{\eta})$ to $\boldsymbol{\tilde{\theta}}$ with $\tilde{\eta}=p(\boldsymbol{\tilde{\theta}})$. \end{appendices}